ghiscoding/excel-builder-vanilla/README.md

 [MIT License](https://github.com/ghiscoding/excel-builder-vanilla/blob/main/LICENSE.md)

 ## Project History
 Excel-Builder-Vanilla is a fork of the popular [excel-builder.js](https://github.com/stephenliberty/excel-builder.js) project (thanks to @stephenliberty for this great library).
-The main goal in creating this fork was to modernize the project by removing dependencies that are no longer necessary and replace JSZip by `fflate` which provides an ESM build giving us Tree Shaking.
-Also, the other goal was to provide an ESM bundle to slowly get away from CommonJS (CJS bundle is offered but we strongly suggest you migrate to the ESM approach)
+The main goal in creating this fork was to modernize the project by removing dependencies that are no longer necessary and replace `JSZip` by `fflate` which provides an ESM build giving us Tree Shaking.
+The other goal was also to provide an ESM bundle to slowly get away from CommonJS (CJS bundle is still offered but we strongly suggest you migrate to the ESM approach)

 The modernization steps:
-- migrate to TypeScript (giving us Types `d.ts`)
+- migrate to TypeScript (giving us TS Types `d.ts`)
 - drop `Q` dependency (we simply use native `Promise`)
 - drop `Lodash` dependency (we now use native JS code)
 - replace `JSZip` dependency with [`fflate`](https://github.com/101arrowz/fflate) which has an ESM build offers and better performance.